steampixel/docker-tor-hidden-service/readme.md

 * Do not allow older browsers to interpret this contentes as other mime types

 ## Static hosting optimizations
-* Set different expire times my mime type
+* Set different expire times for mime types
 * Enabled deflate